 The infotainment screen has a built-in lap timer and GPS track mapping for track days on loaded circuits.
 Bose audio was an optional extra so if the best sound quality is a must, keep an eye out for cars with this.
 At the time this meant delivery times were delayed to add an extra two speakers and a subwoofer so cars with the Bose setup can be a little pricier as not many people wanted to wait.

 The sporty seats add to the N aesthetic but typically suffer wear to the bolsters.
-Again, some of this can be dealt with under warranty, but long term this is an issue that’s likely to recur.
+Again, some of this can be dealt with under warranty, but long term this is an issue that’s likely to reoccur.

 rear of Hyundai i20N